Updated at 12:01 p.m. ET on September 15, 2020.

 “I can’t answer every question.
 If they were asking what cars were driven here, I can’t write back, ‘BMW.’”
 He said women asked about nylon tights.
 “I didn’t have any idea about that.
 Who am I?”
 Martens scoffed.
 “I would just send them a pre-written letter back,” he said curtly.
 The photocopied page he sent comprised a biography of the tree and some interesting facts.

 Shortly after Martens delivered her letter, it was discovered by a 36-year-old farmer’s son.
 Friedrich Christiansen was an agricultural-machine technician who lived in Malente in West Germany, just a short drive from the forest.
 Tired of striking out with local girls at farmers’ dances, he was intrigued when his mother spoke of the tree of love.
 One day he wandered into the forest and peered into the knothole.
 When he read Claudia’s hopeful letter, he thought she sounded like a perfect match.
-“I liked her handwriting,” he told me.
+“I liked her handwriting,” he told the newspaper.*

 Their letters grew in passion and promise, but politics prevented Friedrich and Claudia from forging a relationship from opposite sides of the border.
 Like the chocolatier’s son and the forester’s daughter who first discovered the Bridegroom’s Oak, they exchanged love letters and prayed that their circumstances might change.
 One day, after much frustration, the farmer purchased a map to find out where Claudia lived—he had to see her in the flesh.
 Information was scant about the other side, and some German maps were printed with large blank sections.
 He nervously headed for the border.